Chaos Calls 04: Behind the Lines

-I smile, and says, “I did ask not to be interrupted, but I’ll answer that.
+I smile as I says, “I did ask not to be interrupted, but I’ll answer that.
 When you think about it the situation is a direct result of the lands being in the control of Heroes like Gerald Jones, Jonas Alexander, Sid Jones and Kyle Alexander.
 They quickly deal with the bad people within their area of control and influence.
 This encourages those wanting to rob and steal to move to other areas outside of their control.
 So when their control zone expands the robbers move on again, or die.
 This is a normal part of the pattern I’m seeing.
 Thus I wonder how that pattern is affecting the project overall.
 Also, the Heroes with a good solid base have more resources to deal with the bad guys and make the rescues, thus they tend to survive longer to conduct a lot more rescues.
 Mac it might be a good idea to see some statistics on when Heroes die on rescue missions broken up into the number of successful missions completed prior to their death.”
-They must already have those, because they instantly appear with the stats.
+They must already have those because they instantly appear with the stats.

-I take a moment to examine them before saying, “It looks like most of the Heroes die in their first ten missions, and the ones who get past that tend to continue rescuing for decades.
+I take a moment to examine them before saying, “It looks like most of the Heroes die in their first ten missions and the ones who get past that tend to continue rescuing for decades.
 The natural results of that will be the small pool of long-term Heroes like Gerald and Jonas have to be the few to supply most of the human genes to the Cassandran gene base.
 I’m not sure it’s good to have such a large influence from such a small group.
 It may be worthwhile to see how wide spread their genes are in the full population by now.
-You should also start having geneticists looking for any problems due to the level of inbreeding from their descendants.”
+You should also start having geneticists looking for any problems due to the level of inbreeding among their descendants.”
 I wait for a few shocked gasps I hear before I continue with, “The bigger worries are: How close to completion of repopulating Cassandra is this project?
 What will happen to this project when the target is met?
 Will it close down or will it be allowed to continue?
 While the biggest worry of all is: Will the large areas of control by Heroes adversely affect the Damsel rate of rescues due to them taking longer to need rescuing?
 Now for all of your concerns and questions.”

 A voice says, “Mistress Eva, here, Al. Why do you see the rescue rate dropping significantly?”

 “It’s a natural response to the increasing area of control and influence by the Heroes improving the lives of those they interact with on Chaos.
 What you’re beginning to see right now is the results of those Heroes, including me, civilising the planet.
 By making the lives of those we like a lot better and easier they’re able to accumulate more, and that spreads.
-So when someone comes along to steal what they have they’re now more able to fight them, and are more prepared to fight hard to keep what they have.
+So when someone comes along to steal what they have they’re now more able to fight them and are more prepared to fight hard to keep what they have.
 So you have a growing cycle of the locals eliminating the worst bandits and thieves, and thus improving the lifestyle of the area.
 You can already see it happening in the Hero controlled lands.
 The other thing is we wouldn’t be Heroes if we didn’t want to help them, so it’ll continue.”

-Mac says, “You’ve raised some interesting points, Al. I think you just gave most of the people listening in a lot of headaches, due to the amount of research work they now have to do in order to evaluate the points you raise.
-The statistics you had me gather support what you say, but to what level do they support it, and what are the longer term effects?
-At least we can now start to look into these matters, and to plan for what they will do in the future, instead of waiting until they jump out at us.
-I think we now need to reconsider where we place new Damsels on Chaos, and we may have to look at moving some about, as well.
-If you’ve nothing else to add on these issues, Al, I think we’ll take you out of these talks, and let all of the experts discuss their parts of the concerns you raise.
+Mac says, “You’ve raised some interesting points, Al. I think you just gave most of the people listening in a lot of headaches due to the amount of research work they now have to do in order to evaluate the points you raise.
+The statistics you had me gather support what you say, but to what level do they support it and what are the longer term effects?
+At least we can now start to look into these matters and to plan for what they will do in the future instead of waiting until they jump out at us.
+I think we now need to reconsider where we place new Damsels on Chaos and we may have to look at moving some about as well.
+If you’ve nothing else to add on these issues, Al, I think we’ll take you out of these talks and let all of the experts discuss their parts of the concerns you raise.

 While Mac talks I think on this, and I wait for an opportunity to say, “If I understand this right they have a maximum of ten portal pairs with a limit of twenty-five rings per pair for two hundred and fifty rings.
 Kyle has disabled one set, so they now have only nine sets.
 There has to be at least one pair to link Earth to Crossroads, one pair to link Cassandra to Crossroads, and one pair to link Crossroads to Chaos, because they have to exist to establish the current system.
 You need to start monitoring all of the planets to try and find the portals.
 The least you’ll do is get some idea of the traffic on them.
 With them having only ten to start with I’d expect them to set up two pair sets for each route to have some redundancy.”

-“Al, I think the original builders set up three pairs on the routes of Crossroads to Cassandra, and Crossroads to Earth, with four pairs on the Crossroads to Chaos route.
+“Al, I think the original builders set up three pairs on the routes of Crossroads to Cassandra and Crossroads to Earth with four pairs on the Crossroads to Chaos route.
 They can move both new and old portals through the pairs, and I suspect they did just that to establish the current network.
-The only good news is if anyone activates a new style portal it immediately registers on our control system, then it sends all of the people who enter it to the new portal meeting room, which is secured.
+The only good news is if anyone activates a new style portal it immediately registers on our control system then it sends all of the people who enter it to the new portal meeting room, which is secured.
 The new style portals won’t let you move the old portals through them, so they can’t use the Hero network to shift them.
-While the old system will let them use the portals to move portals, the rebels have to leave one set of links in place to move between the planets, because the moment they close one end off they can no longer use that pair or go to that planet.
-It matters not which planet they use as their central hub, they have to dedicate one pair to each planet for the administrative use.
+While the old system will let them use the portals to move portals the rebels have to leave one set of links in place to move between the planets because the moment they close one end off they can no longer use that pair or go to that planet.
+It matters not which planet they use as their central hub they have to dedicate one pair to each planet for the administrative use.
 That limits their other uses to seven pairs, now six pairs.
 Once we can locate and destroy a portal on any planet we reduce their network capabilities.”